What is a Forceps Delivery?

 How Law Offices of Thomas L. Gallivan, PLLC can Help if Your Child Suffered an Injury due to a Forceps Delivery

 A forceps delivery can cause injuries to your baby’s head, including brain damage.
-If your child has been injured due to a forceps delivery, Law Offices of Thomas L. Gallivan, PLLC may be able to help.
+If your child has been injured due to a forceps delivery, the medical malpractice lawyers at the Law Offices of Thomas L. Gallivan, PLLC may be able to help.
 We will investigate your child’s injury and determine if medical malpractice or negligence during a forceps delivery caused your baby’s condition.
 We will recover compensation from the party or parties responsible for your child’s injury.
 Call now for a free consultation.